 As a business owner or entrepreneur, you would have at some point thought about why some businesses collapse.
 The answer lies in their inability to keep up with the stiff competition in the market.
 Therefore, companies fundamentally seek avenues to survive the competition by developing a competitive strategy.
-While there are a number of strategies you can implement, here is how you know which is best for your business.
+While there are a number of strategies you can implement, here is how you know which is best for your business and how to develop your own competitive strategy.

 What is a competitive strategy?